PyTables/datasette-pytables/RELEASING.md

 ## Announcing

-* Send an announcement to the python-announce, python-users and pydata lists.
+* Send an announcement to the pytables-announce, pytables-users and pydata lists.
 Use the ``ANNOUNCE.md`` file as skeleton (or possibly as the definitive version).